pkp/pkp-docs/crossref-ojs-manual/en/simCheck.md

 [https://github.com/asmecher/plagiarism](https://github.com/asmecher/plagiarism)

-To use this plugin you need to register for an iThenticate account and purchase credits.
+To use this plugin you will need to have an account with iThenticate (costs involved) either:

+- via Similarity Check service with Crossref
+- or, directly with iThenticate

 The next step is to installing and enabling the plugin # Login as a Journal Manager or Editor